 Another leading cause for lower divorce rates are that people are obtaining more education.
 According to the Census Bureau and Bureau of Labor Statistics, Colorado ranks second for the number of people who have at least a bachelor degree.
 Having a higher education usually translates to more stable jobs.
 This financial stability also lends to steady marriages.

 At The Harris Law Firm, we are glad to see the divorce rates lowering.
 We believe that marriage is important and people should work on them.
 However, we also understand when two people need to go their separate ways.
 We offer help in a variety of family law matters, including mediation, non-traditional family law, annulment, and divorce.
-Contact our Colorado divorce attorneys for a free consultation.
+Contact our Colorado divorce attorneys for a consultation.